ocular-d/styleguide-editorial/docs/examples-placeholders.md

 #### Block-level code text

-When example text that the user is expected to replace occurs in code text, do the following:
+When example text that the user is expected to replace occurs in a block of code, do the following:

-- make it all caps
+- make it all caps.
+For example, *ACCOUNT*
-- separate words with underscores
+- separate words with underscores.
+For example, *ACCOUNT_ID*
 - Introduce the code sample you're about to show and explain what it allows to do
-- Describe the placeholder values in a unordered list, sorting them in the order they appear in the code block

 **:thumbsup: Correct**